Mint Chocolate Chip Fudge [Video]

 • Using a spatula, fold in ½ cup of mini chocolate chips.

-• Pour the batter into the prepared pan, use a spatula to spread the batter evenly over the entire pan.
+• Pour the batter into the prepared pan, and use a spatula to spread the batter evenly over the entire pan.

 • Let the brownie cool down to room temperature before adding the mint chocolate chip fudge layer.